Bongo-Seakhoa/Open_ai_trader_test/README.md

 ### Setup
 Install the required libraries using pip:
-`bash
-pip install openai yfinance pandas`
+`pip install openai yfinance pandas`
 Obtain an API key for OpenAI GPT-3 and assign it to the api_key variable in the script.

 ### Usage